-- (2) on top of a cost to develop a sector-specific or infrastructure-specific methodology - (3) depending on the sector, the amount of data on hand for the assessment and the availability for data collection
+(2) on top of a cost to develop a sector-specific or infrastructure-specific methodology

 Figure 6: Multi-purpose biodiversity assessments provided by the GBS for the financial sector: from databases to tailor-made solutions for various asset classes, data granularities, and ranges of cost.
 Business applications from Lammerant (2022).